Wildsong/docker-pgadmin/README.md

 If your DataStore and your pgadmin are on separate machines you have to add a line to pg_hba.conf and then restart the Datastore.
-The file on Windows is in C:/arcgis/arcgisdatastore/pgdata and then line I added to give my dockerized pgadmin access was.
+The file on Windows is in C:/arcgisdatastore/pgdata and then line I added to give my dockerized pgadmin access was this:

 ```bash
 host  all     sde     10.10.10.210/32 scram-sha-256